-- (1) security assertions are embedded in or combined with other objects (e.g. files of various types), communicated from site to site over various protocols, and subsequently scrutinized, and, - (2) security services are created by combining security assertions with standard messaging protocols. - (1) and (2) MUST be specified in sufficient detail to yield interoperability when independently implemented.
+- (1) security assertions are embedded in or combined with other objects (e.g. files of various types), communicated from site to site over various protocols, and subsequently scrutinized, and, - (2) security services defined with SAML as message exchanges (e.g., the Authz protocol utilized between PDP and PEP in [Use Case 2, Straw2]) are mapped into one or more standard messaging protocols such as SOAP/XP and BEEP. - (1) and (2) MUST be specified in sufficient detail to yield interoperability when independently implemented.